Telefonica/confluence-tools/components/confluence-sync/README.md

 * A Confluence instance.
 * The id of the Confluence space where the pages will be created.
-* A personal access token to authenticate.
-You can create a personal access token following the instructions in the [Atlassian documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+* Valid authentication credentials to access the Confluence instance.
+It uses the `confluence.js` library internally, so it supports the [same authentication methods](https://github.com/MrRefactoring/confluence.js?tab=readme-ov-file#authentication) as it.

 ### Compatibility